Pod0303/Group-IT-Graduate-Programme-Portfolio/README.md

-# Group IT Graduate Programme Portfolio(Still in Progress, till 07th October)
+# Group IT Graduate Programme Portfolio(Still in Progress)
 # [ Project 1 - Introduction through media](https://github.com/Pod0303/Project-1-Introduction-through-media)
 *Intended to be used for Video Introduction using different mediums*
 1. First part of code uses OpenCv to play MP4 Video file